awsdocs/aws-doc-sdk-examples/go/cloudtrail/README.md

 Unit tests should delete any resources they create.
 However, they might result in charges to your
-AWS account.
+AWS account if a test fails.
+If you run the tests with the option of seeing log messages and a test fails, as described later in this document, you'll see a log message that tells you which resources you must manually delete.

+If you want to use the unit tests with an existing trail, set the **TrailName** entry in *config.json*.

+Otherwise, the unit tests create a trail with a random name that starts with **MyTrail-** to which the bucket events are sent

+If you want to use the unit tests with an existing bucket, set the **BucketName** entry in *config.json*.

+Otherwise, the unit tests create a bucket with a random name that starts with **mybucket-**.

 The unit test **cloudtrailOps_test.go**:

-- Creates a bucket with a random name that starts with **mybucket-**
-- Creates a trail with a random name that starts with **MyTrail-** to which the bucket events are sent
 - Adds a couple of items to the bucket
 - Displays a list of trails
 - Lists any events in the trail from the current user
-- Deletes the trail
+- If the unit test created a trail, it deletes the trail
-- Deletes the bucket
+- If the unit test created a bucket, it deletes the bucket

 To run the unit test, enter: